bdgmb2/aceo-modloader/README.md

 It depends if Apoapsis Studios decides to create a C# modding API for their game.
 If they do, this loader will become redundant and I will start to decomission it.
 If not, I believe this project will still have a reason to exist.

-`Where's the Mac Version?`
-I built this project on Windows with Windows in mind using a framework that's not available (in its current form) on Mac or Linux.
-However, work is underway to port the patcher to the same library that Unity uses to run C# code on your Mac.

 ### For Modders